8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 - Credit card rewards - non-taxable,
 - Credit card rewards - sign-up bonuses - non-taxable,
 - Sales, and
-- and Misc.
+- Misc.
 (1099).

 The first two are the more generic categories for W2 employment; my day job(s).
-The second two are related to credit cards, which I tend to use for cash back and they are labeled non-taxable as a hint to myself and tax professionals that these should not be considered part of my regular income; they are more like rebates.
+The second two are related to credit cards, which I tend to use for cash back and they’re labeled non-taxable as a hint to myself and tax professionals that these should not be considered part of my regular income; they are more like rebates.
 Sales is there for when I sell products I create or things I own.
 And, the last bucket is for work I do as a freelancer (tax form 1099) and similar.

 ## Expenses

-I'm not going to list all of my categories here, though the list is short.
+I'm not going to list all my categories here, though the list is short.

 I have education and entertainment.
-When I buy books I'm wanting to learn something from, it's education.
-When I buy books and movies for their entertainment value, it's entertainment.
-If I go to a movie, it's entertainment.
-If I take a class on some topic, it's education.
-It’s not the type of education or entertainment, it’s my intent when paying for the thing.
+For example, books I want to learn from, are education while books I’m mainly reading for entertainment value are, well, entertainment.
+It’s not the type of media or method that causes something to be education or entertainment, it’s my intent when paying for the thing.

 Similarly I have a single electronics category.
 This category includes equipment purchases; like cellphone, laptop, and so on.
 Further, it includes related maintenance and service fees; like cellphone service, cloud storage, and the like.
 These are services related to the desired, smooth operation of the device.
 One category—not a separate category for everything.
 (I do the same with the housing category.)

-Food, on the other hand, I have broken down into three categories.
-There's food, which are groceries and food related to at home meal preparation.
-There's the food-dining category, which is when I order out.
+Food, on the other hand, I have broken into three categories.
+There's food, which are groceries and food related to at home meals.
+There's the food-dining category, which is when I order out or go somewhere to eat.
 And there's food-snacks, which is things like candy bars and whatnot.
-It's worth noting that if I buy snacks at the grocery store, it just falls under the more generic food.
+It's worth noting that if I buy snacks at the grocery store, it just falls under the more generic food category.

 I’m not micro-managing the categories and pennies.
 I want a few categories so I can see where most of the money is going from glancing at the pie chart created by [Wave](https://www.waveapps.com).

 I also have the miscellaneous category, which handles everything else.
 If the miscellaneous category becomes too large, I might look at the transactions and create a new category.
 For example, when I buy clothes, I mark it as a miscellaneous expense.
-If I start buying more clothes, more often I might create a clothing category for a while to see if this is a new habit that will continue into the future, or, if buying more clothes more often was just a short-term thing.
+If I start buying more clothes, more often I might create a clothing category for a while to see if this is a new habit that will continue into the future, or, if buying more clothes, more often was just a short-term thing.
 If it turns out to be a short-term thing, I'll go back to using the miscellaneous category.

-Sometimes I just want to track an expense type to make sure I'm not spending crazy without realizing.
+Sometimes I just want to track an expense to make sure I'm not spending crazy without realizing.
 For example, I still smoke tobacco.
 I have a habit-tobacco category just for when I purchase tobacco products.
 This is also part of the visualization nature of budgeting.
 By seeing it, I can determine if the benefit is worth that cost; financially and possibly from a health perspective.
 The habit-tobacco category is a convenience and, if the belt needs tightening, I’ll reduce or cut it out.

 ## Assets

 This one will be a bit long because breaking it up a bit should make it easier to consume.

-Part of my [personal character](/about/) is never enter anything without an exit strategy.
-Part of my [financial character](/finances/) is to favor cooperative structures over private businesses over publicly traded businesses.
+Part of my [personal character](/experiences/the-self/) is never enter anything without an exit strategy.
+Part of my [financial character](/experiences/finances/) is to favor cooperative structures over private businesses over publicly traded businesses.
 These are both reflected in my selection of institutions related to my asset accounts:

 - Assets
 	- Cash and banks